hoshi2434/hoshi2434.github.io/README.md

 # plaggeds.github.io
-Updated: 15 April 2020
+Updated: 8 May 2020

 State: UNDER TESTING.
+Most data incorrect and/or broken.
 IF YOU ARE GIVEN THIS LINK, DO NOT LEAK.

 Version 15042020:

->Added svc 54 in GAR eds
+>Colour LECIP now works
+>C6 data now matches irl